jesperrasmussen/neeo-driver-plex/README.md

 ## Requirements
 * Node.js (https://nodejs.org)

+## Enable JSON-RPC in KODI
+In _`System/Settings/Network/Services`_ activate

+'Allow programs on this system to control Kodi for localhost access only'

+and

+'Allow programs on other systems to control Kodi for access from other computers'

+as well.

 ## How to install
- Download or clone the git code.
+ Download or clone the code from github.
 ```
 git clone https://github.com/alxbauer/neeo-driver-kodi.git
 ```